zouharvi/hmm-rust/README.md

 ## Correctness

 Even though the Viterbi algorithm should be mostly deterministic, there is a big issue with number representation and rounding.
 There appears to be a big difference in accuracy based on the underlying numeric type used (f32 vs f64).
-All parameters were multiplied by `4096` in both versions because this maximized the performance (possibly striking the sweet spot between diminishing and exploding values).
-In trellis computation, the layers are all normalized to sum to one after every step.
+All parameters were multiplied by `1500` in both versions because this maximized the performance (possibly striking the sweet spot between diminishing and exploding values).
+In trellis computation, the layers are all normalized to sum to `1` after every step.
+Making the normalization to sum to something other than `1` did not affect the performance.

 Despite my best efforts, the two versions produce slightly different results.
 This may be due to different corner-case numeric handling in the two systems.